Table Matchmaker

 This is the most important thing the system is trying to say.

-There is no objectively good or bad archetype.
+There's no objectively bad archetype.
 The Rules Lawyer is not a problem player.
 The Instigator is not a problem player.
 The Muse who never speaks in combat is not a problem player.
-Each of these archetypes has real value and genuine contributions to make.
+Each has real value.
 The question is never whether a player is good.
-It is whether they are compatible with the specific GM, the specific table, and the specific campaign they are sitting down for.
+It's whether they're compatible with this GM, this table, this campaign.